 - Pour cheesecake batter into warm crust.
 Use a rubber spatula or spoon to smooth it into an even layer.

-- Prepare the simple water bath (see recipe note for traditional water bath method): Boil a pot of water.
+- Prepare the simple water bath (see recipe note for traditional water bath method): Boil a kettle or pot of water.
 You need 1 inch of water in your roasting pan for the water bath, so make sure you boil enough.
-Place a large metal baking or roasting pan (I usually use a 9×13 inch baking pan– do not use glass) on the bottom oven rack of the preheated oven.
+Place a large metal baking or roasting pan (I usually use a 9×13-inch baking pan—do not use glass) on the bottom rack of the preheated oven.
 Pour boiling water into pan, about 1 inch deep.
 Immediately place the cheesecake on the center rack.
 Close oven to trap the steam inside.
-This unique water bath adds steam to the oven without having the cheesecake sit inside the water itself, which is the traditional water bath method explained in the recipe notes.
+This unique water bath adds steam to the oven without having the cheesecake sit inside the water itself, which is the traditional water bath method explained in the recipe Notes.

 - Use a knife to loosen the chilled cheesecake from the rim of the springform pan, then remove the rim.
 Add optional toppings if desired.
 I used a piping tip for the pictured whipped cream.
 Using a clean sharp knife, cut into slices for serving.
 For neat slices, wipe the knife clean and dip into warm water between each slice.